isomerpages/moe-hougangsec/_key-programmes/ALP/Applied Learning Programme (ALP) @ HS.md

-#### Cohort Programmes carried out in 2021
+#### Cohort Programmes

-With SMM still in place, this year’s ALP workshops were held as class-based activities across each cohort.
+ALP workshops were held as class-based activities across each cohort.

 <u>Overview of 2021 ALP Workshops (EL)</u>